Fred Sandback

 Major retrospectives have been staged at leading institutions worldwide, including the Dia Art Foundation in New York, which maintains a permanent installation of his work.
 Additional landmark exhibitions include shows at the Kunstmuseum Winterthur in Switzerland, the Museum of Contemporary Art in Los Angeles, and the Staatliche Kunsthalle Baden-Baden in Germany, each affirming his influence on contemporary sculpture and spatial practice.

 More recent presentations include Fred Sandback: Sculpture 1966–1986 at the Kunstmuseum Liechtenstein (2005) and a major retrospective at the Chinati Foundation in Marfa, Texas.
-His artworks—including his highly collectible limited edition prints and signed editions—are held in major international collections, including the Museum of Modern Art in New York, the Solomon R. Guggenheim Museum, and the Tate Modern in London.
+His artworks—including Fred Sandback prints and limited editions—are held in major international collections, including the Museum of Modern Art in New York, the Solomon R. Guggenheim Museum, and the Tate Modern in London.

 These exhibitions and institutional holdings confirm Sandback's enduring legacy as an artist who redefined sculpture through the dematerialization of form, creating artworks that exist at the intersection of line, space, and perception.